jcossiop/clean-crud/README.md

 - For simplicity purposes, a user can register to the app and have immediate access to restricted actions.
 No user activation is required by an admin user.
 - Also for simplicity, I am not using Automapper for mappings.
 But normally this would be benefitial for larger projects.
+- SQL Lite was used as the persistance engine.
+A clean DB is added to the solution.

 ## Use Cases

 1. As a practice user I want to be able to sign in the application in order to have access to restricted actions on it.